Asif-Malik45/Port_Scanner/README.md

 - Scans a range of ports on any given IP address
 - Uses Python’s built-in `socket` and `datetime` modules
 - Reports which ports are open
+- Gives the output ports with name and it service
 - Measures total scan time
 - Includes basic error handling (host resolution, connection issues, Ctrl+C)